Author: Richard Fearn

 -

-This guest blog was written by Chris Budd who wrote the original Financial Wellbeing Book, and also the Four Cornerstones of Financial Wellbeing.
-He has written more than 115 episodes of the Financial Wellbeing Podcast and founded the Institute for Financial Wellbeing.
-Whether…
+This guest blog was written by Chris Budd, who wrote the original Financial Wellbeing Book as well as The Four Cornerstones of Financial Wellbeing.
+He founded the Institute for Financial Wellbeing and has written more than 100 episodes of the Financial Wellbeing Podcast.
+Sometimes, when we make major financial…

 -